 We encourage all farmers to become aware of any occupational hazards and voluntarily adopt safety programs.
 We support appropriate safety regulations.
-MI-OSHA is moving forward to re-establish a confined space standard for agriculture.
-Michigan Farm Bureau should work with MI-OSHA to ensure minimal negative impacts on agriculture.
+If MI-OSHA moves forward to re-establish a confined space standard for agriculture, Michigan Farm Bureau should work with MI-OSHA to ensure minimal negative impacts on agriculture.
 Non-mandatory guidance principles should be included in any final regulation.

 As MI-OSHA continues as a policy-making body, it is essential that representation be provided for agriculture on applicable agency commissions.

 We support including construction standards and health standards in the agricultural exemption in MI-OSHA under agricultural operations as defined in MI R325.50171.